-$C_5H_7N_2OS^+$ (m/z 143.02) and isolobal analog ions.
+$C_5H_7N_2OS^+(m/z\ 143.02)$ and isolobal analog ions.
 The mechanism responsible for the formation of these ions involve the isolobal moieties.
-They have in common the cleavage of C-C bond, but then the hydrogen atom is taken from a different site.
-The mechanisms observed in the case of biotin are reported in Scheme 4: hydrogen is released from one C atom of the broken C-C bond, from the N in the imidazolidinone ring or from the C-H in common between the two rings.
-Similar mechanisms are obtained for the oxybiotin (product ion $C_5H_7N_2O_2^+$ , m/z 127.05), except for this last mechanism which is not observed, while a new one is observed.
+They have in common the cleavage of C-C bond, but then a hydrogen atom is taken from a different site.
+The mechanisms observed in the case of biotin are reported in Scheme 4: hydrogen is released from one C atom of the broken C-C bond, from NH in the imidazolidinone ring or from the CH group in common between the two rings.
+Similar mechanisms are obtained for the oxybiotin (product ion $C_5H_7N_2O_2^+$, $m/z\ 127.05$), with the exception of this last mechanism which is not observed, while a new one is.
 This corresponds to a proton transfer from the protonated carbonyl and it is reported in Scheme 5.
 For both biotin and oxybiotin the different mechanisms are observed with about the same occurrence.